Nasal release: Prestopped nasals

 word-initial clusters, will often be analyzed as having a unitary prenasalized stop rather than a cluster of nasal + stop.
 For some languages, it is claimed that a difference exists (often medially) between //ⁿd// and //nd//.
 Even in such cases, however, alternative analyses are possible.
 Ladefoged and Maddieson investigated one such claimed case and concluded that the two sounds were better analyzed as /nd/ and /nnd/, respectively.

 Final consonants with nasal release

-However, some languages such as Vietnamese and Malay, which are generally described as having no audible release in final stops, actually have a short nasal release in such cases.
+Some languages such as Vietnamese and Malay, which are generally described as having no audible release in final stops, actually have a short nasal release in such cases.
 Since all final stops in these two languages are voiceless, the nasal release is voiceless as well.

 Although the difference is commonly chalked up to aspiration, final nasal release is contrastive in Wolof: